ElenaCKay/CICD/README.md

 - Storing and managing configurations, plugins, and user management.
 - Providing the web-based interface for managing Jenkins.

-2. Jenkins Agent Node:
+1. Jenkins Agent Node:
 Agent nodes are the worker machines responsible for executing build tasks assigned to them by the master node.
 They provide the computing resources required for building, testing, and deploying software.
 Agent nodes can be physical machines or virtual machines, and they can be located on the same network as the master node or in remote locations.

 The agent nodes are configured to connect to the Jenkins master and wait for build tasks to be assigned to them.
 When a build is scheduled, the master node determines the appropriate agent based on criteria such as availability, labels, or specific requirements defined in the build configuration.
 The build task is then sent to the agent node for execution.
+If the job fails it will only effect that agent, not the whole system.

 Agent nodes can have different configurations, such as specific software or operating systems, to accommodate different build requirements.
 They can be dedicated to specific types of builds or shared among multiple projects, depending on the organization's needs.